bootstrap-vue/bootstrap-vue/src/components/toast/README.md

             h('small', { class: 'ml-auto text-italics' }, '5 minutes ago')
           ]
         )
-        // Pass the vNodes as an array for message and title this.$bvToast.toast([vNodesMsg], {
+        // Pass the VNodes as an array for message and title this.$bvToast.toast([vNodesMsg], {
           title: [vNodesTitle],
           solid: true,